The Crash Course on Emotions We All Missed in Kindergarten

-Think about it: You learned the alphabet.
+You learned the alphabet.
 You learned to count.
-You learned the colors and shapes.
-But nobody ever sat you down and explained how emotions actually work—what they’re for, why they hijack your brain, or how each personality type experiences them completely differently.
+You learned shapes and colors.
+But nobody ever sat you down and explained how emotions actually work.

 Instead, we got “use your words” and “how does that make you feel?”
 As if we had any clue what we were actually feeling beyond “good” or “bad.”

-Here’s the kicker: Being told you need to be more empathetic is like being told you have no emotional street smarts.
-It stings because deep down, we know we’re emotionally illiterate—we just don’t want to admit it.
+Being told you need to be more empathetic stings because it implies you have no emotional street smarts.
+Deep down, we know we’re emotionally illiterate.
+We just don’t want to admit it.

 Dr. LePera nails it.
-But here’s what she doesn’t mention: Each Enneagram type got screwed over by this lack of emotional education in a completely different way.
+But she doesn’t mention the crucial detail: each Enneagram type got screwed over by this gap in completely different ways.

 The Education System’s $847 Billion Blind Spot

-Meanwhile, the World Economic Forum lists emotional intelligence as one of the top 10 job skills for 2025.
-Companies are spending billions on EQ training.
+The World Economic Forum lists emotional intelligence as one of the top 10 job skills.
+Companies spend billions on EQ training.
 Divorce rates hover at 50%.
 And we’re all walking around emotionally constipated, wondering why life feels harder than it should.

 The Enneagram should count as emotional education.
-It’s the only system that explains not just what emotions are, but how each personality type’s emotional operating system actually works.
+It explains not just what emotions are, but how each personality type’s emotional operating system actually works.
+(New to the Enneagram?
+Start with our quick overview.
+Not sure of your type?
+Take our free test.)

 Why Each Type Can’t Feel Their Feelings (And Thinks They’re Fine)

-Here’s the truth bomb: Your personality type determines your emotional blind spots.
-You’re not bad at emotions—you’re bad at specific emotions that threaten your type’s core survival strategy.
+Your personality type determines your emotional blind spots.
+You’re not bad at emotions.
+You’re bad at specific emotions that threaten your type’s core survival strategy.

 The Body Types (8, 9, 1): Anger Deniers